patgpt/rag-docs-crawler/apps/backend/output/App_Router__Examples___Next_js.md

 # App Router: Examples | Next.js

-<p>MenuUsing App RouterFeatures available in /appUsing Latest Version15.1.6IntroductionApp RouterExamplesExamplesData Fetching</p>
+<p>MenuUsing App RouterFeatures available in /appUsing Latest Version15.1.6Using App RouterFeatures available in /appUsing Latest Version15.1.6IntroductionApp RouterExamplesExamplesData Fetching</p>
 <p>Using the fetch API
 Using an ORM or database client
 Reading search params on the server